KheHan07/Edu4All/README.md

-# Edu4All
+🌍 Edu4All
+Empowering Communities Through Access to Quality Education Built with HTML | CSS | JavaScript

-Edu4All, is committed to improving communities and transforming children's lives by advocating for and facilitating access to high-quality education.
+Edu4All is a group project focused on improving communities and transforming children's lives by advocating for and facilitating access to high-quality education.
+The platform is designed to bridge educational gaps, promote equity, and empower future generations through knowledge.

+🎯 Project Purpose
-Our purpose is to ensure inclusive and equitable learning opportunities while fostering lifelong education for everyone.
-Through this platform, we aim to bridge educational gaps, empower learners, and create a sustainable impact on global education.
+Our mission is to ensure inclusive and equitable learning opportunities for all, while fostering a culture of lifelong education.
+Edu4All aims to create sustainable educational impact by:

-📌 Key Focus Areas:
 ✅ Ensuring access to quality education
 ✅ Promoting inclusive and equitable learning
 ✅ Advocating for lifelong learning opportunities
 ✅ Empowering communities and children
+💡 Features
+📚 Informational content about educational programs
+🧩 Interactive UI with responsive design
+🌐 Community engagement features (e.g., forms, calls to action) 🧠 Resources to support learning and advocacy
+📱 Mobile-friendly design
+🛠 Tech Stack
+Frontend: HTML, CSS, JavaScript
+Design: Responsive and accessible layout
+Tools: Visual Studio Code, Git, GitHub
 ![Screenshot 2025-03-22 021106](https://github.com/user-attachments/assets/34ed2b64-db80-4e69-8b85-14e38379a30b)
 ![Screenshot 2025-03-22 021143](https://github.com/user-attachments/assets/822a190c-9046-4252-82ea-cc1b207e6280)
 ![Screenshot 2025-03-22 021209](https://github.com/user-attachments/assets/5ed27bec-7178-4604-812d-276f25de599f)